Security and Data Protection at Kundo

 Several such reviews have been performed by customers, and all weaknesses have been promptly patched.

 Kundo is responsible for protecting our customers' data from unauthorized access.
-All data transfer is protected by secure and encrypted protocols.
+Every time data in transfered it is protected by secure and encrypted protocols.

 Private keys for our certificates are stored with an extra layer of encryption.
 Any private keys that are suspected of being tampered with are immediately discarded and new keys are generated.